 Preventing injuries for runners

-Spencer Niemann, DPM, a podiatrist board certified in foot surgery as well as rear foot and ankle reconstruction, is on staff at Banner Good Samaritan Medical Center.
+Spencer Niemann, DPM, a podiatrist board certified in foot surgery as well as rear foot and ankle reconstruction, is on staff at Banner – University Medical Center Phoenix.
 His office can be reached at (480) 917-2300.

 Question: I’ve never been a runner, but I want to start training for a half-marathon as a fun way to get in shape.
 What can I do to avoid spraining an ankle or getting hurt?